RafaelBalmant/RafaelBalmant/README.md

 ## :rocket: Let's go!
 <img src="https://media2.giphy.com/media/L3bj6t3opdeNddYCyl/giphy.gif" width="320" height="200" align="left"/>
-<p align="left">Hello, my name is Rafael and I'm currently a FrontEnd at LeadLovers,
+<p align="left">Hello, my name is Rafael and I'm currently a FullStack Enginner at Afya,
 I started in the world of technology through a technical course focused on computer networks, but I ended up enjoying programming a lot and here I am today.
 In programming I started developing web applications, with the PHP language and the laravel framework, after a while I developed in JavaScript with React.</p>

 </br>